 Finally, the number of possible values for the list $(b_1,\dots,b_{a-1})$ is $(a-1)!N_a(\sigma)$.

 The enumeration of the possible values of $b_i$, for $i \ge a$, is harder.
-A method due to Lehman is the following: we will enumerate such sequences with an additional element $x$ (which is also an integer between $0$ and $n$), and the condition that the edge $b_a \rightarrow \sigma(x)$ does not create a cycle when added to the graph \eqref{EqEdges}.
+A method due to Lehman is to enumerate such sequences with an additional element $x$ (which is also an integer between $0$ and $n$), with the condition that the edge $b_a \rightarrow \sigma(x)$ does not create a cycle when added to the graph in \eqref{EqEdges}.

 \begin{definition} A {\em Lehman sequence of type $a$} for $\sigma$ is a sequence $(x,b_1,\dots,b_{n-1})$ of integers between $1$ and $n$ such that: \begin{itemize} \item the $b_i$ ($1 \le i \le n-1$) are distinct (but $x$ can be equal to some of the $b_i$); \item the following set of $n-1$ edges is acyclic: